rogeriorrodrigues/rogeriorrodrigues/README.md

 I'm an AI Technical Manager at **Capgemini Brazil (AIE)** and a FAPESC Research Fellow at the **Federal University of Santa Catarina (UFSC)**, with nearly 20 years of experience shipping software across financial services, healthcare, government, and retail.

-My work sits at the crossroads of **building things** and **leading people** — I design and implement AI and Cloud solutions for enterprise clients, teach graduate-level courses, and contribute to research on AI Ethics and Health Informatics.
+My work sits at the crossroads of **building things** and **leading people**.
+I design and implement AI and Cloud solutions for enterprise clients, teach graduate-level courses, and contribute to research on AI Ethics and Health Informatics.
 Previously, I spent 4+ years at **Microsoft** as a Cloud Solution Architect and Customer Engineer, leading **AI and App Innovation** projects for some of Brazil's largest public sector organizations, including Caixa Econômica Federal, Banco do Brasil, TJSP, CGU, and ANP.

 I care about responsible AI, open standards in healthcare, and making complex technology accessible through teaching and community.